metrorailings/OwlBlog/content/posts/2022 -week-3-insights.md

 Defensive coordinator Ejiro Evero had a fantastic game plan here to limit the 49ers.
 Five and six-man fronts were used to limit the 49ers from running their outside zone game.
 The edge rushers would rush in such a way to ensure Jimmy G can never release a quick screen pass cleanly.
 Well done.
 The guy's going to be a superstar if he continues game planning like this.

 Jimmy G needs time to ingratiate himself into the Shanahan system now that he's the starter going forward.
 Keep in mind the man had very little practice in training camp.

+***

+## Jaguars @ Chargers

+The game's just started and I already see that the Chargers struggling mightily against opposing rushers.